syncfusion-content/javascript-docs/js/Diagram/Exporting.md

 # Print

-The client side method Print helps to print the Diagram as image.
-Please refer to below link which shows how to print the Diagram as image.
+The client side method `print` helps to print the Diagram as image.
+Please refer to below link which shows how to print the Diagram as image and also you can view the several options which can be passed as a parameter in it.

 [print](/api/js/ejdiagram#methods:print "print")